-PCHC has worked with the Philadelphia Department of Public Health, the Philadelphia Office of Emergency Management, and Temple University’s Institute on Disabilities to develop Personal Preparedness Training on preparing provider agency staff, individuals with an Intellectual Disability (ID) and families for disasters and emergencies.
+PCHC has worked with the Philadelphia Department of Public Health, the Philadelphia Office of Emergency Management, and Temple University’s Institute on Disabilities to develop Personal Preparedness Training on preparing provider agency staff, individuals with an Intellectual Disability and/or Autism (ID/A) and families for disasters and emergencies.
 Currently, we are partnering with the Philadelphia Department of Public Health to train staff and individuals with special needs how to properly prepare for emergencies.
 In addition, we aided in the design development and distribution of the Everybody Ready Health and Emergency Planning Handbook for Individuals, Families and Caregivers (versions 1.0 and 2.0).

-End of Life issues for people with Intellectual/Developmental Disabilities can sometimes be challenging.
+End of Life issues for people with Intellectual/Developmental Disabilities and/or Autism can sometimes be challenging.
 A Work Group was formed in the Spring of 2012 to assist people with End of Life Planning.
 It consisted of representatives from various professions and venues – hospice coordinators, hospital social workers, nurses, residential provider agency representatives, supports coordinators, public health students, advocates, and administrative entity (county) representatives.
 Each member of the Work Group has had experience with end of life situations.
 Their experiences have provided education and information; however each experience was unique with interventions specific to that situation.
 It is clear that people are being educated about end of life through their involvement in end of life situations.
-What is lacking in our field of ID is pre-planning.
+What is lacking in our field of ID/A is pre-planning.
 There is a wealth of information and guidance available on this topic, both nationally and internationally.
 Members of the Work Group agreed that it would be beneficial to guide people to those resources and provide products from their meetings and work.
-It is hoped that these resources can make a difference in the life or death of someone with ID and those providing supports and services.
+It is hoped that these resources can make a difference in the life or death of someone with ID/A and those providing supports and services.

 Click here to go to our End of Life Planning page.

-Raising awareness and prevention of illnesses, incidents and accidents to people with an Intellectual Disability (ID) is a vital part of Philadelphia Coordinated Health Care’s education program.
+Raising awareness and prevention of illnesses, incidents and accidents to people with an Intellectual Disability and/or Autism (ID/A) is a vital part of Philadelphia Coordinated Health Care’s education program.
 PCHC works closely with agencies, counties and the Office of Developmental Program’s regional risk management group on these issues.
 In 2008 we sponsored an all-day education session regarding falls which included: clinical risk factors, environmental modifications, fall prevention and a forum panel.
 In 2012, the Falls: Considerations for Risk Management document was created to assist risk managers when reviewing incidents regarding falls.
 This list is not all inclusive but was created to stimulate further discussion.

 PCHC developed a resource packet on information about Feeding Tubes.
-The packet, which includes information for staff, individuals with an Intellectual Disability (ID) and families, was developed after conducting a Feeding Tube Survey in 2006.
+The packet, which includes information for staff, individuals with an Intellectual Disability and/or Autism (ID/A) and families, was developed after conducting a Feeding Tube Survey in 2006.
 It is hoped that the resources included in the packet will be useful to individuals facing decisions about the use of a feeding tube and for those who already use a feeding tube.
 For additional notes, important contacts and questions that you should ask your doctor, please see our Feeding Tube Brochure.

 The Healthy Eating & Exercise Initiative educational session was presented on Friday, April 20,2012.
 The session was geared towards men and women and their caregivers to broaden their knowledge on physical fitness and healthy living.
 You can download our training and handouts for the Healthy Eating & Exercise Initiative: